NagaLakshmi-N/apache2/README.md

 On Red Hat Enterprise Linux and derivatives, the EPEL repository may be necessary to install packages used in certain recipes.
-The `apache2::default` recipe, however, does not require any additional repositories. `yum` cookbook contains a recipe to add the EPEL repository.
+The `apache2::default` recipe, however, does not require any additional repositories.
+Opscode's `yum` cookbook contains a recipe to add the EPEL repository.
 See __Examples__ for more information.

 ### Notes for FreeBSD: